-What is considered a drug cartel may vary wildly and can include everything from street gangs to traditional organized crime groups to loosely affiliated individual dealers.
-However, a drug cartel is generally defined as any organization that promotes, controls, or is significantly involved in drug trafficking.
-In recent decades, fear of these groups has had a large impact on the law and law enforcement.
+What is a drug cartel?
+Definitions vary.
+It may encompass everything from gang members of a local street gang to a transnational criminal organization.
+A good working definition for a drug cartel is any organization that promotes, controls, or significantly involves itself with illegal drug trafficking.
+Often, a drug cartel may expand into other criminal conduct.
+In recent decades, fear of these groups has had a large impact on the law and on law enforcement.

 Read on to learn more about how drug cartels and organized crime syndicates operate and the laws under which they're prosecuted.

 The history of drug trafficking in the U.S. goes back at least to the 1800s with the importation of opium into California from China.
 By the early 20th Century, the U.S. saw greater use of heroin and cocaine.
 Marijuana followed shortly thereafter.
 By the 1950s, American mafia families engaged in the drug trade known as the "French Connection," where Turkish opium came through France into New York City.

 The Medellin Cartel from Colombia cornered the market on cocaine sales in the U.S. in the late 1970s and throughout the 1980s.
 Prosecutions of high-level members of the Colombian cartel brought its dominance to an end.
 By the 1990s, Mexican drug cartels became the focus of federal law enforcement.